-Any teacher or homeschooling parent can attest that you can spend hours and hours and hours writing lesson plans.
-But, there is not always a need to spend so much time planning when with a few simple steps, taken in the right order, you can easily plan an entire year’s worth of preschool lesson plans in advance of the first day of school.
+Learn how to write preschool lesson plans the easy way!
+With a few simple steps taken in the right order, you can easily plan an entire year’s worth of preschool lesson plans prior to the first day of school.

-That’s right.
-I’m going to show you how to write up yearly lesson plans for preschool in a single afternoon.
+You read that correctly: I’m going to show you how to create yearly lesson plans for preschool in a single afternoon.
 Be sure to grab all the FREE printable templates, too!

 But those highly detailed daily lesson plans were not appropriate for preschoolers.

-Because I like having it done so that I can focus on the implementation, instead of stressing about what I will teach the following day.
+I plan a year in advance because having it all planned out allows me to focus on the implementation instead of stressing about what I’ll teach the next day.
 I like having all my ideas recorded in one place so that I don’t forget that one brilliant idea before I have a chance to teach it.

-By planning in advance, I also already know what I plan to teach and therefore only have to gather materials and manipulatives.
+By writing my preschool lesson plans in advance, I also already know what to teach and when so that my “lesson planning time” is only spent gathering materials and manipulatives.

-My system is straight-forward and easy to follow.
-Just a few steps and a few hours and you can also plan your lessons for an entire year!
+My system is straight-forward and easy to follow; just a few steps and a few hours and you, too, can plan your lessons for an entire year.

-Four Easy Steps How to Write Preschool Lesson Plans
+How to Write Preschool Lesson Plans in Four Easy Steps

 1.)
 Create a Calendar

 The first step is to create a calendar of your year.
-Now that I have turned teaching preschool into an business, this is especially important as it helps me keep the parents informed.
-I use a balnk calendar specifically for preschol and start writing down important dates.
+Having a yearly calendar is critical to keeping parents informed.
+I use a blank calendar specifically for preschool and start by writing down important dates.

 - holiday breaks